Skip to content

 Runtime Flexibility❌ Rigid, design-time focus✅ Fully runtime-capable

-🔒 Both frameworks are cloud-ready and clean-core compliant. abap2UI5 achieves this without CDS or OData, relying solely on released ABAP APIs.
+🔒 Both frameworks are cloud-ready and clean-core compliant. abap2UI5 does this without CDS or OData, relying only on released ABAP APIs.

 Conclusion

-• RAP (Fiori Elements) is best suited for standardized, metadata-driven applications using CDS, OData, and annotations.
+• RAP (Fiori Elements) fits best for standardized, metadata-driven applications with CDS, OData, and annotations.

-• abap2UI5 provides runtime flexibility, backend control, and lower complexity — ideal for dynamic UIs and fast iterations.
+• abap2UI5 offers runtime flexibility, backend control, and lower complexity — fitting well for dynamic UIs and fast iteration.

 Summary Table